usnistgov/oscal-xproc3/tutorial/sequence/Lesson01/setup_101.md

 Find setup instructions for the repository in the [Project README](../../../README.md) and in the linked [Setup Notes](../../../setup-notes.md).

-After reading and reviewing these documents, perform the setup as instructed.
+After reading and reviewing these documents, perform the setup on your system as instructed.
 To do this you can either fork or clone the repository in GitHub or simply download and decompress a zip of the [current             distribution](https://github.com/usnistgov/oscal-xproc3/archive/refs/heads/main.zip).

 After running the setup script, or performing the installation by hand, make sure you can run all the smoke tests successfully.

 As noted in the docs, if you happen already to have [Morgana XProc III](https://www.xml-project.com/morganaxproc-iiise.html), you do not need to download it again.
 Try skipping straight to the smoke tests.
-(You can use a runtime script `xp3.sh` or `xp3.bat` as a model for your own, and adjust.
-Any reasonably recent version of Morgana should function if configured correctly, and we are interested if it does not.)
+You can use a runtime script `xp3.sh` or `xp3.bat` as a model for your own, and adjust.
+Any reasonably recent version of Morgana should function if configured correctly, and we are interested if it does not.

 ### Shortcut